-You do not need to have a medical card in order to apply for a Home Care Package.
+Services are delivered on a needs basis.
+You do not need to have a medical card in order to apply for a Home Support Services.
 There will be no means test - there will be no assessment of your income.
 The supports you receive, if any, will be based on your assessed care needs subject to the limit of the resources available for the scheme in the local health office area.

-When you apply, the HSE will carry out a Care Needs Assessment for you.
-This will look at your overall health care needs and your social circumstances, and will identify what level of care you are currently receiving and what other supports you may need.
-In order to be allocated a Home Care Package, this assessment has to confirm that enhanced levels of service/support are required.
+Once your Home Support Services have been approved by the HSE, you can choose to avail of Consumer Directed Home Support (CDHS) which means you can deal directly with the HSE Approved Provider(s) of your choice to arrange days and times of services that meet your essential care needs.
+These will be identified during your care needs assessment that will look at your overall health care needs and your social circumstances.
+This assessment will identify what level of care you are currently receiving and what other supports you may need.
+In order to be allocated a Home Support Service, this assessment has to confirm that enhanced levels of service/support are required.

-To apply for a Home Care Package you need to fill in the Home Care Package application form available from the Home Care Package Manager at your local health office.
-You can also download a copy here.
+To apply for a Home Support Service you need to fill in the Home Support Service application form available from your local health office.
+You can also download a copy here